Ultimate Chopper: Safety recall

 In 2005, a recall was announced for the Ultimate Chopper due to a malfunction in the interlocking lid assembly, which would allow the machine to run without having the lid properly in place, putting users of the product at risk of lacerations and/or fingertip amputation if consumers insert their hands into the food processor.
 17 consumers issued safety complaints with the U.S. Consumer Product Safety Commission.
 Five of the complainants required stitches or surgery, and the other 12 received cuts or scratches.

 Discontinuation

 According to the CSPC's product recall page for the Ultimate Chopper, the Ultimate Chopper was sold from March 2002 through July 2005.
-However, infomercials still show up on television, most likely in an attempt to sell all remaining stock as the price has been discounted from its original $59.90 (two payments of $29.95) to $39.95.
+However, infomercials would continue airing on television, most likely in an attempt to sell all remaining stock as the price has been discounted from its original $59.90 (two payments of $29.95) to $39.95.